Guyana: Demographics

 A graph showing the population of Guyana from 1961 to 2003.
 The population decline in the 1980s can be clearly seen.

 The large majority (about 90%) of Guyana's 744,000 people live along a narrow coastal strip that ranges from a width of 10 to 40 mi inland and makes up approximately 10% of the nation's total land area.

 Guyana's population is racially and ethnically heterogeneous, with ethnic groups originating from India, Africa, Europe, and China, as well as Indigenous peoples.
 Despite their diverse ethnic backgrounds, most groups share a common language of English and its Guyanese English Creole vernacular.

 The largest ethnic group is the Indo-Guyanese (also known as East Indians), the descendants of indentured labourers from India who make up 43.5% of the population, according to the 2002 census.
 They are followed by the Afro-Guyanese, the descendants of enslaved people brought from Africa, primarily West Africa, who constitute 30.2%.
 The Guyanese of mixed heritage make up 16.7%.

 The Indigenous peoples, known locally as Amerindians, make up 10.5% of the population.
-The nine Indigenous nations in Guyana, defined by language, are the Akawaio, Arawak (Lokono), Arekuna (Pemon), Carib (Karinya), Makushi, Patamona, Wai Wai, Wapichan, and Warao.
+The nine Indigenous nations in Guyana, defined by language, are the Akawaio, Lokono, Arekuna (Pemon), Carib (Karinya), Makushi, Patamona, Wai Wai, Wapichan, and Warao.
 They are the third-largest demographic group in the country and are the majority population in the southern interior.

-The Afro-Guyanese population mainly descend from West African ethnicities such as the Ashanti from Ghana, the Yoruba from Southwest Nigeria, the Igbo from South-Eastern Nigeria, and the Mandingo from Senegal.
+The Afro-Guyanese population mainly descends from West African ethnicities such as the Ashanti from Ghana, the Yoruba from Southwest Nigeria, the Igbo from South-Eastern Nigeria, and the Mandingo from Senegal.
 Most Indo-Guyanese are descended from indentured labourers who migrated from North India, especially the Bhojpur and Awadh regions of the Hindi Belt in the present-day states of Uttar Pradesh, Bihar, and Jharkhand.
 A significant minority of Indo-Guyanese are also descended from indentured migrants who came from the South Indian states of Tamil Nadu and Andhra Pradesh; these are the plurality ancestry in the East Berbice-Corentyne region.

 The two largest groups, the Indo-Guyanese and Afro-Guyanese, have experienced some racial tension.